pkgw/remarkable-printer-app/README.md

 the command line.

 Like other Printer Apps, this app also provides a web management UI at
 <http://localhost:8000/>.
-However, since it has very little flexibility, you
+However, since this particular app has very little
-should rarely if ever need to use the UI.
+flexibility, you should rarely if ever need to use the UI.

 ## Details